In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Tutor: Nicholas D’Ombrain — Level: Advanced — Vendor: ProducerTech

+If you ever wanted to tackle your own mastering jobs, take a look at Mastering in the Box with Ableton Live by Nicholas D’Ombrain, the CEO of online mastering service Zeitgeist Mastering.
 There is no doubt that mastering is becoming more and more an essential skill to the music producer.
 But it’s one of those skills that is very specialized, requiring accurate knowledge and experience to get it right.
 If you plan on releasing your own music, especially, you run the risk of getting it rejected if it’s not properly mastered.
 Personally, I tried it, long ago, until I quit the guesswork and got a professional in on the job.
 Alternatively, you could always learn to do it yourself by taking a course on the subject.
-And there are many courses around on the subject, but the best I could find for Ableton Live users is by Nicholas D’Ombrain, the CEO of online mastering service Zeitgeist Mastering.

 The course is divided into 14 modules that span 8 hours, taking you step-by-step from the principles of mastering, through to the end where you will be building and applying a 3-band exciter & mid-side compressor.
 A couple other additions to the tutorial are “Loudness Trick – Alternative to Limiting” and “Vinyl Mastering Considerations (Mastering a Track for Vinyl).”